Nov 22, 2024

 by Maureen Rubin | Dec 16, 2021

-same sex parents with baby Photo Source: Adobe Stock Image
+A same-sex couple playing with a smiling baby on a bed.
+Photo Source: Adobe Stock Image

 Jason R. was a troubled teen whose mother placed him in foster care because she felt she could not properly look after him.
 He was placed with a same-sex married couple who soon wished to adopt him.
 But Jason did not want to be adopted.
 He wanted to be placed elsewhere, and he was.
 The foster couple did not object to the removal.
 But they did object to the reason and sued the County, claiming Jason was removed from them on the basis of their sexual orientation.
 The Ninth Circuit disagreed.